Aspie96/blog/content/posts/freedom_of_expression.md

 lastmod: 2023-01-07T19:54:01+01:00
 ---

-In this article I outline my take on freedom of speech and of expression.
+In this article I will outline my take on freedom of speech and of expression.
 I will use the two phrases interchangeably, or closely to it, throughout the article, to refer to the right to engage in speech acts, in a rather broad sense.

-First, I will talk about the relationship between this freedom and the law, although, as will be apparent, the legal aspect of this topic is not the only one that interests me.
-Secondly, I will briefly discuss some specific subjects that relate to freedom of expression.
-Finally, I will cover my general opinion which is a highly liberal and permissive one.
+First, I will discuss my understanding of the relationship between this freedom and the law, although, as will be apparent, the legal aspect of this topic is not the only one that interests me.
+Secondly, I will briefly consider some specific subjects that relate to freedom of expression.
+Finally, I will cover my general opinion on the matter, which is a highly liberal and permissive one.

 ## Freedom of expression and the law

 *I am not a lawyer and this is not legal advice.*

 Freedom of opinion and expression is a human right according to the [Universal Declaration of Human Rights](https://www.un.org/about-us/universal-declaration-of-human-rights).
 The UDHR is, however, [not legally binding](https://www.ohchr.org/en/special-procedures/sr-human-rights-defenders/declaration-human-rights-defenders).
 The [International Covenant on Civil and Political Rights](https://www.ohchr.org/en/instruments-mechanisms/instruments/international-covenant-civil-and-political-rights) commits countries to respect certain rights, including freedom of thought and freedom of expression, but has limitations.
-In practice, countries [differ](https://en.wikipedia.org/wiki/Freedom_of_speech_by_country) widely in their level of freedom of expression.
+In practice, countries [differ](https://en.wikipedia.org/wiki/Freedom_of_speech_by_country) widely in their level of freedom of speech.
 People in Western democracies enjoy freedom of speech, of the press and of assembly, but these freedoms are nowhere absolute.
 This article focuses on the United States and the European Union.

 Behaviours such as fraud, dealing in [child pornography](https://www.justice.gov/criminal-ceos/citizens-guide-us-federal-law-child-pornography), credible threats of illegal violence and defamation do not fall within the scope of free speech.